allegro/dotnet-utils/src/Allegro.Extensions.Cqrs/README.md

 ### Decorators

 This give opportunity to Decorate handlers with any custom code.
 Remember to add `Decorator` attribute to your decorator.
-Thanks to it, it will be excluded from auto-registration
+Thanks to it, it will be excluded from auto-registration of handlers and does not loop ;)

 ```c#
 [Decorator]